Interfaith community memorializes gun violence victims in Harrisburg

 “We’re in the running every year with Philadelphia for the highest murder rate per capita,” said Pastor Woody Dalton, Heeding God’s Call national chair, Harrisburg Brethren in Christ Church.

-“Communities of faith haven’t really entered the fray — so to speak — very much, and we would like to help rally,” Pastor Woody said.
+“Communities of faith haven’t really entered the fray — so to speak — very much, and we would like to help rally,” Dalton said.

 They’re rallying by providing comfort to the families with candlelight tributes and memorials, but also through signatures supporting gun control legislation and their own peaceful, but powerful weapon — young people.

 “We are not animals that need to kill in order to survive.
-We do not need to kill to prove a point,” said Zoya Hasan, Cumberland Valley Middle eighth-grader.
+We do not need to kill to prove a point,” said Zoya Hasan, a Cumberland Valley eighth-grader.

 “When it happens, no one wants to go to school the next day.
 Everyone’s parents are afraid to send them to school,” Hasan said.